JustinSDK/dotSCAD/docs/lib-circular_sector.md

 # circular_sector

 Create a circular sector.
 You can pass a 2 element vector to define the central angle.
-It provides a `fn` parameter consistent with the `$fn` parameter of the `circle` module.
+Its `$fa`, `$fs` and `$fn` parameters are consistent with the circle module.

 ## Parameters